opencfp/opencfp/README.md

 as an environment variable.
 If not specified, the default is `development`.

 An example Apache configuration is provided at `/web/htaccess.dist`.
-Copy this file to `/web/.htaccess` or otherwise configure your web server in the same way and change the `CFP_ENV` value to speicify a different environment.
+Copy this file to `/web/.htaccess` or otherwise configure your web server in the same way and change the `CFP_ENV` value to specify a different environment.
+The default has been pre-set for development.

 ```
 SetEnv CFP_ENV production
 ```

-Note: `.htaccess` already pre-set for development.
-Alter as needed.

 <a name="configure-environment" />
 ### Configure Environment